 The objective of the Trucking Sector Workgroup is to share information on current and potential emissions reduction projects along the West Coast.
 The workgroup focuses on topics that include reducing emissions along major transportation corridors (such as Interstates) and near population centers, exploring innovative financing mechanisms, leveraging federal funds for projects, sharing lessons learned regarding technologies and practices, and exploring the use of alternative fuels to reduce emissions.
 Members of this workgroup are integral to its success in implementing innovative trucking projects.
-If you would like more information or would like to join the Trucking Sector Workgroup, please contact Trina Martynowicz.
+If you would like more information or would like to join the Trucking Sector Workgroup, please contact Tyler Cooley.

 We hope you can join us for the next West Coast Collaborative webinar Tuesday, May 21 from 11-1pm PDT.